fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/general-ledger.md

 - Allows for in-depth financial analysis and reconciliation
 </details>

-## Key features of the General Ledger report
+## Key Features of the General Ledger Report

 This report stands out for its comprehensive multi-currency support and flexible grouping options: